cgreenhalgh/musiccodes/docs/fileformat.md

 - `id` (string), id/name by which projection is referred to in markers and examples
 - `countsPerBeat` (integer (?!), default 1), quantisation applied to time, e.g. 1 => round to nearest beat, 2 => round to nearest half-beat
 - `pitchesPerSemitone` (integer (?!), default 1), quantisation applied to pitch, e.g. 1 => round to nearest semitone, 2 => round to nearest quarter-tone
+- `polyphonicGap` (float, seconds, default 0), maximum gap between note onsets that are considered to be 'at the same time' for polyphonic matching (these will be sorted in ascending frequency order). (added 2016-10-05)
 - `inexactParameters` - see below
 - `filterParameters` - see below